V-Rajasekar/bhagavad-gita/Chapter-2/Verse-61.md

 vaśhe hi yasyendriyāṇi tasya prajñā pratiṣhṭhitā*

 Having restrained them all, one should sit united with Me as the supreme.
-One's winsdom is indeed established whose senses are under control.
+One's wisdom is indeed established whose senses are under control.

 In this sentence he is saying you have more capacity than the senses carrying you away getting united with the infinite.